danimateo/appvolume/README.md

    2) SuperTuxKart - 50% MUTED
    ```

 2. Toggle muting an application.
-If only one is playing sound it mutes it without displaying the list.
+If only one is playing sound it mutes/unmutes it without displaying the list.

    ``appvol m``